Axia-Tech/AXIA-wiki/docs/general/glossary.md

 Delegated Proof-of-Stake in that nominators are subject to loss of stake if they nominate a bad validator; delegators are not subject to loss of stake based on the behavior of the validator.
 Note that some other blockchain technologies may use the term Delegated Proof-of-Stake, even if delegators can be slashed.
-AXIASolar uses the Phragmén method to allocate stake to nominees.
+AXIACoin uses the Phragmén method to allocate stake to nominees.

 ## Nominator